jaredramirez/elm-language-server/README.md

 ## Platforms

 Currently this project only supports MacOS.
-I'm fairly certain that it works on most linux distros and windows as well, but I have not tested on it.
+I'm fairly certain that it works on most linux distros, but I have not tested on it.
 This is mostly beacuse I'm not an expert on how cross-compiling works with GHC and haven't tackled the problem yet.
+I'm not sure how it will work on windows at this point.

 ## Installation